-- In order to better understand your mathematical goals and to help guide you there, I will be meeting with each of you three times throughout the quarter to discuss your goals and progress.
-Once during the first week, again weeks 4-6 and then weeks 8-10.
-There will be class time set aside for these meetings and you will be asked to sign up for meeting times in Canvas. - There are a number of benefits to reading the text before class classroom discussion becomes more conversational, you necessarily see the material multiple times, and you have time to formulate questions.
-You are welcome read from any of the sources listed; reading will be assigned as topics and concepts, and the relevant sections of each textbook listed.
+- There are a number of benefits to reading the text before class classroom discussion becomes more conversational, you see the material multiple times, and you have time to formulate questions.
+Reading will be assigned as topics and concepts, and the relevant sections of each textbook listed.
 I encourage you to read the text that best fits your learning needs, making sure to take notes as you do.
-Immediately, or soon, after reading you should check your understanding by completing a number of exercises from the text that you are using.
-This work should go into your composition book or notebook. - Another important part of learning mathematics is to work through some exercises.
-Homework will be assigned on a weekly basis and we will take time in class to work through some of the examples together.
-This work should go into your composition book or notebook. - There will be seven 20-30 minute in-class quizzes with questions directly from the homework.
-Your lowest two quiz scores will be omitted. - There will be three midterm exams. - There will be one required project to further develop your understanding of the course material. - A two hour comprehensive final exam will be administered on Wednesday December 13, 2017 from 4:00 - 6:00 pm.
+You might also consider watching the posted short video lectures corresponding to the reading. - After completing the reading you should check your understanding by completing all, or at least most, of the online homework.
+You should write neat, complete solutions to the problems in your notebook or composition book in order to practice organizing your thoughts and communicating mathematics.
+You should aim to complete as much of the assignment as possible before we discuss the material in class so that we may address any questions you have. - Another important part of learning mathematics is to use the (mathematical) tools you have learned and are learning to solve problems which are not always familiar.
+We will practice this skill by completing classwork, typically in groups but sometimes individually or as a class.
+This work should be neatly written up on loose leaf paper as it will be turned in as part of your weekly quizzes.
+You are expected to work through the problems in order to learn and should finish at home any that are not completed in class. - There will be weekly 20-30 minute in-class quizzes with questions directly from the homework and classwork.
+The lowest quiz scores will be omitted. - There will be two midterm exams.
+Your lowest exam grade (only one) will be replaced by the final exam grade, if it helps your grade. - A two hour comprehensive final exam will be administered on Thursday August 9, 2019 from 10:00am 12:15pm.
 The final is mandatory and must be taken at the scheduled time.
 Any student not taking the final will receive a grade of F.